zachary-tarantinowoolson-sp/nerm_go_cli/README.md

     - Get records
     - Delete records
     - Importer
-- [x] ID Proofing reporting
-    - Generate a Report of records
-    - Get simple count of all pass/fail results
 - [x] Workflow Session searching and reporting
     - pull last x days of failed workflows
     - [ ] fix progress bar reporting numbers to not just be the get max if using -d